dazej/dazej/README.md

 - 👋 Hi, I’m @dazej
 - 👀 I’m interested in learning coding and progressing within the tech field
-- 🌱 I’m currently learning javascript, so I'm pretty new!
+- 🌱 I’m currently learning REACT.js and SQL.
 - 💞️ I’m looking to collaborate on pretty much anything!

 <!---